yunpeng1234/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Editing an applicant

+1. Editing an applicant while all applicants are shown

+   1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.

+   1. Test case: `edit 1 a/ INTERVIEWED`<br>
+      Expected: First applicant of the list modified to have the `INTERVIEWED` application status.
+Details of the edited applicant shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `edit 0 a/ INTERVIEWED`<br>
+      Expected: No applicant is edited.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Test case: `edit ALL a/ INTERVIEWED`<br>
+      Expected: All currently displayed applicants modified with the `INTERVIEWED` application status.
+Number of applicants successfully edited shown in the status message.
+Timestamp in the status bar is updated.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+2. _{ more test cases …​ }_

 ### Deleting an applicant

 1. Deleting an applicant while all applicants are being shown